JosepMariaVila/forwarder-hook-for-20/README.md

 <img width="575" alt="forwarderhook" src="https://github.com/user-attachments/assets/56a8e15e-388e-47a1-ab93-8b9fa0893764" />

-## Forwarder Hook for Xahau Network
+## Forwarder Hook for 20 Xahau Network
-This is a small example to demonstrate the use of a working hook in Xahau.
+This is a example to demonstrate the use of a working hook in Xahau.
 The hook is programmed in C. It is recommended for educational purposes only.
 The creator is not responsible for any problems it may cause.

 **Please use new accounts to test this hook and test everything beforehand on Testnet just in case.
 I am not responsible for any losses.
 Create your own code if you are not sure.**